 There is a great advantage for programmers, of course.
 They can edit XC.BAS to their hearts' delight.
 There are three additional menu screens, and lots more can be easily created.

 Windows 7 has a great feature.
 Even an average computer user can copy files and folders to a CD/DVD — without the cumbersome Burn step.
 Also, XCOPY copies files directly to CD/DVD from the command prompt.

 I easily created a secondary backup to a DVD.
 It took around 15 minutes to transfer over 2 GB of data from my hard drive to the DVD.
 Compare that to the inflexible and slow built-in backup service of Windows.

-I was appalled in the 1980's and 1990's.
+I was appalled in the 1980s and 1990s.
 I saw advertising for expensive backup software.
 What for?
-XCOPY was there, since DOS, and well preserved in Windows.
+XCOPY was there, since DOS, and then well preserved in Windows.
 There were also the batch processor and capable programming platforms (GWBASIC, QBasic).
 Yet, millions of computer users paid serious money for backup software!
-No. I ain't a fool ...
-By the way all those ads for backup software are defunct now.
-It's not only because Microsoft followed their notorious practice of killing competitors.
-I believe it's so primarily because more and more computer users have wised up ...
+Not me!
+By the way — all those ads for backup software are defunct now.
+It's not only because Microsoft followed their notorious practice of “killing” competitors.
+I believe it's so primarily because more and more computer users have wised up...

 If you are a registered member to download the SALIU.COM software, go directly here:

 The applications are also absolutely free for any visitor reading this: